jinekgames/PTX4CPU/code/core/emulator/api/export/README.md

 All these headers are originally stored in directory `code/core/emulator/api/export`.
 On building they are copied to `api` folder inside your building directory.

+All these headers are originally stored in directory `code/core/emulator/api/export`.
+On building they are copied to `api` folder inside your building directory.

 ## API usage